 Fire Escape Ladders – Our Top Picks

-1. Kidde KL-2S Two-Story Fire Escape Ladder with Anti-Slip Rungs
+1. Kidde Two-Story Fire Escape Ladder with Anti-Slip Rungs

 The Kidde two-story fire escape ladder is easy to use and attaches quickly to most windows in buildings and households.
 The ladder is durable, flame resident, and made with sturdy material.
-The product is company tested to hold more than 1000 pounds in weight and deploy people with ease.
-Kidde offers a 5-year warranty, which is an additional bonus to its quality.
+This fire ladder is tested to hold more than 1000 pounds in weight and deploy with ease.
+Kidde offers a 5-year warranty, reflecting its high quality.

 - No assembly or tools are required.